Tag: David Hanson

 David Hanson – 2015 Parliamentary Question to the Department for Environment, Food and Rural Affairs

-To ask the Secretary of State for Environment, Food and Rural Affairs, how much support from EU agricultural funding has been awarded to UK organic food producers in each of the last five years.
+To ask the Secretary of State for Environment, Food and Rural Affairs, what steps she has taken to ensure that organic food producers are subsidised under the Common Agricultural Policy.

 George Eustice